 - Clean stains immediately before they have a chance to seep deeper into the fabric.

 Although it can be scary to think about stains and dirt that light colored upholstery can attract, there are ways to combat everyday wear and tear.
+Stains can be a real nuisance to many products within our homes, including carpets.
+Thankfully though, there are many homemade stain removal formulas that can be used to help get rid of these stains.
 At The Great American Home Store, we offer many family friendly fabrics that are perfect for homes with kids and pets.
 These fabrics make it easier than ever to remove stains with a simple mixture of soap and water.
 Ask for furniture with Revolution or iClean fabrics when visiting the store.

 When properly taken care of, wood furniture can last for generations.